samsymons/samsymons.com/source/articles/2015-04-20-inspecting-binaries-with-hexdump.html.markdown

 As mentioned, a binary is just data.
 Nothing but a long series of ones and zeros, the same as everything else on a hard disk.
 Here's the trick, though: ones and zeros can mean different things based on how you interpret them.

 Take the following series of bits: `0100 0001 0100 0010`.
 A byte is 8 bits, so we're looking at two bytes.
 If you were to consult a hex editor, it would take each nibble (half a byte, or 4 binary digits) and display it as a hex digit (a single hex digit is 4 bits).
-It would tell you that this particular string is `4142`.
-And it's not wrong – this string is definitely `4142` in hexadecimal... but it can mean something entirely different depending on who you ask.
+It would tell you that this particular string represents `4142`.
+It's not wrong – this string is definitely `4142` in hexadecimal... but it can mean something entirely different depending on who you ask.

-If you brought this string to a text editor, it would take each byte and then figure out which character that should be.
+A text editor would take each byte and figure out which character that should be.
 By [consulting an ASCII table](http://www.asciitable.com/), we see that `41` in hex is `A`, and `42` is `B`.
 So a text editor's verdict would be that this particular binary string represents `AB`.
 Just like a hex editor tells you that its understanding of the string is `4142`, the text editor is *also* correct.
 It's all a matter of interpretation.

-> If the data wasn't intended to be human-readable, then the result will be mostly garbled.
+> If the data wasn't intended to be human-readable, the result will be mostly garbled.
 You've probably tried to open up a program in a text editor before and seen this yourself.

 So, we know about the hex editor's opinion, as well as the text editor's.
 But what would a *CPU* think?
 Now things are getting interesting.
 Before we delve down that rabbit hole, let's build a binary of our very own.